 What else does Kulanu do?

-We keep our website, blog, Kulanu, Inc page on Facebook, and email lists packed with resources and information; publish and distribute a fascinating newsletter; organize international speaking tours; reach out to youth and congregations; operate an online Kulanu Boutique; and encourage visits and volunteering in the communities with which we work.
+We keep our website, blog, Kulanu, Inc page on Facebook and other social media sites, and email lists packed with resources and information; publish and distribute a fascinating magazine; organize international speaking tours and other educational presentations; reach out to youth, individuals, educators, and congregations; operate an online boutique; and encourage visits and volunteering in the communities with whom we work.
 We also coordinate an annual Mitzvah Tour to the Abayudaya community.
-Kulanu does all of this with one part-time staff member, an active volunteer board of directors, regional coordinators, and a widespread community of supporters and volunteers.
+Kulanu does all of this with two part-time staff members, an active volunteer board of directors, regional coordinators, and a widespread community of supporters and volunteers.

 To read more about Kulanu's work and accomplishments, check out our Annual Reports page.